 6. Bog Turtle

 You can’t talk of tiny pet turtles that stay tiny forever without mentioning little Bogs.
-The longest Bog turtle only measures up to four inches long!
-Their small sizes have made them incredibly popular in the U.S, especially among beginners.
+The longest Bog turtle only measures up to 4 inches long!
+Their small sizes have made them incredibly popular in the U.S., especially among beginners.